IrPgFKS0/ZXTouch-Python-Client/README.md

 2. The center of the joystick will already be selected so all you need to do is click the left mouse button in the center of your games joystick location.
 3. Confirmation of joystick center will be signified by a blue dot and `J_CENTER` on the background image and shown in the console output.
 4. Press `j` again to exit key programming mode.

+## FAQ

+### I see major lag when I lock input to the window ("l").
+> This can be caused by a high polling rate and DPI configuration on your mouse, if you have a gaming mouse/keyboard setup, try to lower the polling rate to 125 (8ms) and DPI ~900.

+### How do I delete keys?
+> I will add a way to delete keys, but for now you can manage the keys manually in the `config.json` file.

+### When I rotate my screen the button mappings are wrong.
+> Currently the script does not account for flipped or rotated landscape orientation, you will need to keep it oriented in one direction until I update the script to allow for rotation.

+### I have issues installing package "uvloop" on windows.
+> This package is not required, but on systems that support it this will provide a performance gain in CPU tasks making the process smoother.